vishnukumarkvs/notes/Ostree.md

 - upper directory , we can modify stuff

 - copy up approach. if u edit or delete files in lower layers, it will be copied in upper layer, add more modifications and save in upper layer
-- when a LD file
+- when a LD file is deleted, it creates a white out file which tells overlayfs to not look at it when we search for a p